 For each participating employee, how much should I deduct before taxes?

-A maximum of $265 per month.
+A maximum of $300 per month for transit and $300 per month for parking.
 Ask each participant to confirm, based on their monthly commuting expense, the dollar amount you should withhold.

 Are there fees for using the RTA Transit Benefit Fare Program?

 Yes.
 There is a monthly participant fee per employee and there may be an additional administration fee based on your payment method.
 Since the RTA's role is to encourage the use of public transportation, our fees are consistently lower than other providers.
 When you are ready to offer the program we can discuss these with you.